rails/rails/guides/source/action_controller_overview.md

 The [flash](https://api.rubyonrails.org/classes/ActionDispatch/Flash.html)
 provides a way to pass temporary data between actions.
 Anything you place in the flash will be available to the very next action and then cleared.
-The flash is typically used for setting notices and alerts in a controller action before redirecting to an action that displays the message to the user.
+The flash is typically used for setting messages (e.g. notices and alerts) in a controller action before redirecting to an action that displays the message to the user.

 The flash is accessed via the [`flash`][] method.
-Similar to the session, the flash values are stored as key/value pairs similar to a hash.
+Similar to the session, the flash values are stored as key/value pairs.

 For example, in the controller action for logging out a user, the controller can set a flash message which can be displayed to the user on the next request: